 .
-For a high performance surfer this board will do everything you want it to.
+For a high-performance surfer, this board will do everything you want it to.
 Designed originally with the feedback from Mick Fanning, this board has taken the whole DHD team to new heights.
 Check out the 10 point ride from Steph Gilmore recently the 2019 Corona Protected at Keramas, Bali.

 range.
 Designed originally for the 2018 Stab in the Dark with Mick Fanning.
-It has become a quick favourite of the most recent Pyzel team member Jack Freestone.
+It has become a quick favorite of the most recent Pyzel team member Jack Freestone.
 The Shadow

 as the board that is seemingly glued to the springy feet of Filipe Toledo.
 The impossible airs he stomps either sell you the board or make you think it’s probably to advanced.
 But since other surfers have jumped onboard the Sharp Eye Surfboards

-Narrowing it down to 5 wasn’t easy as there where many models worthy of this title.
+Narrowing it down to 5 wasn’t easy as there were many models worthy of this title.
 So if you aren’t set on any of these boards, we would be more than happy to talk through other options.